kvarak/dnd/docs/_Classes/bard.md

 #### Spellcasting Focus
 You can use a musical instrument as a spellcasting focus for your spells.

-### Bonus Proficiencies
+### Bonus Skills
-When you join the College of Glamour at 1st level, you have proficiency on checks with fey, including knowledge about them and when interacting with fey.
+When you join the College of Glamour at 1st level, you gain the skill *Nature - Primal magic - Fey magic*, including its prerequisites.

+Additionally you the bard spells you cast are primal magic, not arcane.

 ### Mantle of Inspiration
-Also from 1st level, you gain the ability to weave a song of fey magic that imbues your allies with vigor and speed.
+You gain the ability to weave a song of fey magic that imbues your allies with vigor and speed.

 As a ***bonus action***, you can expend one use of your Bardic Inspiration to grant yourself a wondrous appearance.
-When you do so, choose a number of creatures within 60 feet that can see you, up to a number equal to your Charisma modifier.
+When you do so, choose a number of creatures within 60 ft that can see you, up to a number equal to your Charisma modifier.
 Each of them gains 5 temporary hit points.
 When a creature gains these temporary hit points, it can immediately use its reaction to move up to its speed, without provoking opportunity attacks.

 The number of temporary hit points increases when you reach certain levels in this class, increasing to 8 at 3th level, 11 at 6th level, and 14 at 14th level.

 ### Enthralling Performance
-Starting at 3rd level, you can charge your performance with seductive, fey magic.
+You can charge your performance with seductive, fey magic.

 If you perform for at least 5 minutes, you can attempt to inspire wonder in your audience.
 At the end of the performance, choose a number of humanoids who watched and listened to all of it, up to a number equal to your Charisma modifier.
 Each target must succeed on a Wisdom saving throw against your spell save DC or be charmed.
 While charmed in this way, the target idolizes you, it speaks glowingly of you to anyone who talks to it, and it hinders anyone who opposes you, although it avoids violence unless it was already inclined to fight on your behalf.
 This effect ends on a target after 1 hour, if it takes any damage, if you attack it, or if it witnesses you attacking or damaging any of its allies.

 If a target succeeds on its saving throw, the target has no hint that you tried to charm it.

 ### Mantle of Majesty
-At 6th level, you gain the ability to cloak yourself in a fey magic that makes others want to serve you.
+You gain the ability to cloak yourself in a fey magic that makes others want to serve you.

 As an ***action***, you can spend a use of your Bardic Inspiration to take on an appearance of unearthly beauty for 1 minute or until your concentration ends (as if you were concentrating on a spell).
 During this time, you can cast *command* as a ***bonus action*** on each of your turns, without expending a spell slot.

 Any creature charmed by you automatically fails its saving throw against the command you cast with this feature.

 ### Unbreakable Majesty
-At 14th level, your appearance permanently gains an otherworldly aspect that makes you look more lovely and fierce.
+Your appearance permanently gains an otherworldly aspect that makes you look more lovely and fierce.

 In addition, as a ***bonus action***, you can assume a magically majestic presence for 1 minute or until you are incapacitated.
 For the duration, whenever any creature tries to attack you for the first time on a turn, the attacker must make a Charisma saving throw against your spell save DC.
 On a failed save, it can’t attack you on this turn, and it must choose a new target for its attack or the attack is wasted.